kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_installer.en.md

 If you feel more comfortable with using Helm, you can also use the installer to only create the `values.yaml` for you and the continue to use Helm for the actual installation.

-In any case, make sure to download the installer manifest and the `values.yaml` when you're done, so you can easily restart the installer at a later point to upgrade Kubermatic.
+In any case, make sure to download the installer manifest and the `values.yaml` when you're done, so you can easily restart the installer at a later point to upgrade KKP.

 ## Credentials